Septias/bachelor-thesis/main.typ

 The test cases for the parser and inference algorithm in this project's repository provide many more examples of what SimpleNix can infer.

 = Language Server
 Part of my contribution is a language server for the Nix language.
-It acts as a frontend to play with the implementation but is also usable in real-world projects.
+It acts as a frontend to play with the implementation.
 The language server protocol supports various code actions, from which Garnix supports type hints and error reporting.
 Type hints are supported in the form of `Inlay hints`, small text boxes that are shown behind every identifier and display the type of variables.
 Errors reported during type inference and parsing are collected together with their position in the document.
 These errors are then displayed in the document for quick and interactive error fixing.

 = Discussion and Further Work
 This thesis implements and extends the SimpleSub type inference algorithm, finally bringing type inference to the Nix programming language by providing a language server and a rust parser for the Nix language.
 This, together with other great recent improvements in documentation, language servers, and evaluators, lays the first stepping stones for great developer experience in Nix. \